scepter914/nvidia-checker-rs/README.md

 It can be used when developers want to use the same environment of nvidia software.

 - Supported feature
-  - [ x ] Check with specified version
+  - [x] Check with specified version
   - [ ] Check with specified version in range
 - Document
   - [crates.io](https://crates.io/crates/nvidia-checker)
   - [docs.rs](https://docs.rs/nvidia-checker)